 "Executive Compensation-Related Fees" consist of fees for professional services billed by each consultant or advisor, or any of its affiliates, that are related to determining compensation for any of the Corporation's directors and executive officers.
-Hexarem inc. billed the Corporation \$13,905 in the fiscal year ended March 31, 2016, and \$14,500 in the fiscal year ended March 31, 2015, in Executive Compensation-Related fees.
+The Corporation was not billed for Executive Compensation-Related fees during the fiscal year ended March 31, 2017 or during the fiscal year ended March 31, 2016.